isomerpages/nhg-redcap/pages/contact-us.md

   - content:
       - phone: ""
       - email: ""
-      - other: The NHG REDCap Helpdesk can only provide support and assistance to NHG Institution Staff and NHG-REDCap Users.
+      - other: • The NHG REDCap Helpdesk can only provide support and assistance to NHG Institution Staff and NHG-REDCap Users.<br>• We will NEVER require or ask for your Passwords or for any personal information.
-    title: Important
+    title: IMPORTANT
 feedback: ""
 ---